Stonesfield: The White Horse

-The Outgoings are Quit Rents amounting to 1s. yearly.'.
+The Outgoings are Quit Rents amounting to 1s. yearly.'

 From 1876 to 1907 various landlords took on the role of running the pub until the licence was passed on to the Oliver family.
 The family ran it from 1907 under Edward Oliver until 1962 under Minnie Oliver.
 The Witney Gazette referenced Vivian and Emily Miles' retirement from the pub's ownership in June 1977.
 During the 1980s Nigel Bishop ran the White Horse.
 During this period, much like Sturdy's Castle on the Banbury Road (A4260) and the King's Head in the centre of Woodstock, the White Horse Inn became a 'Spud Pub'.
-After a period between 2001 and 2005 of the pub being shut, it was bought by a Londoner called Richard Starowki.
-Following restoration he reopened The White Horse in 2006.
-Three years later, in 2009, John Lloyd bought the pub from Richard.
-During the March 2020 COVID-19 lockdown in England, the pub was forced to close and never reopened.
+After a period of closure between 2001 and 2005, it was bought by a Londoner called Richard Starowki.
+He restored the pub and reopened it in 2006.
+Three years later, in 2009, John Lloyd bought the pub from Starowki.

+During the March 2020 COVID-19 lockdown in England, the pub was forced to close.
 The owner, John Lloyd, listed it for sale that July.
 Local residents formed a community benefit society to attempt to raise money to save the pub via a shared ownership concept. £430,000 was eventually raised.
 Despite this, a private sale took place in early 2021.
-The new owner says he plans to reopen the pub; however, concerns have arisen from his background as a property developer.
+The new owner said he planned to reopen the pub; however, concerns arose from his background as a property developer.
+The pub was bought by the community in 2023 and reopened as a pop-up pub.
+The pub was then closed for repair and refurbishment in January 2024, with a plan to fully reopen later in the year.
+On 1 June 2024, Craig Tipper and his business partner Barbara took over tenancy over the pub, with the aim of creating “a proper pub that’s accessible to everyone”.
+On Friday 14 June 2024, The White Horse was fully reopened as a community-owned pub, with a new website and menu.

 The Black Head

 Originally named The Black Boy, The Black Head was a pub on Church Street.
-The pub burnt down in around 1850 during which time Thomas Stewart had ownership.
+The pub burnt down in around 1850 during the ownership of Thomas Stewart.
 This was the cause of the name change to The Black Head when it was rebuilt soon afterwards, the name sticking until the pub ceased trading in 2010.
 During the 21st century the pub was owned by the Nomura Bank of Japan, owner of the Wellington Pub Company.
 Its latest owner applied in 2012 and 2014 for planning permission to turn the Black Head into a private house.
 The building is now a private residence.